-Onnoghen: Senate discontinues Supreme Court case, lauds NJC intervention - Vanguard News Nigeria
+Onnoghen: Senate discontinues Supreme Court Case, lauds NJC Intervention - Vanguard News Nigeria

 By Henry Umoru

-ABUJA- THE Senate, Monday ordered the discontinuation of the case it filed at the Supreme Court over the suspension of the Chief Justice of Nigeria, CJN, Justice Walter Onnoghen by President Muhammadu Buhari and replacing him with Justice Ibrahim Tanko Mohammed.
+ABUJA – THE Senate, Monday ordered the discontinuation of the case it filed at the Supreme Court over the suspension of the Chief Justice of Nigeria, CJN, Justice Walter Onnoghen by President Mohammadu Buhari and replacing him with Justice Ibrahim Tanko Mohammed.

 According to the Senate President, Dr. Bukola Saraki, the decision to withdraw the case from the apex court was to enable the National Judicial Council, NJC a chance in its intervention.